BingoBois/BingoAirlineNetwork/readme.md

 ## Adjencency Map is a 2d hashmap adjacency map which is a mix of a adjacency matrix & adjacency list with the benefit of a java hashmap :0)

+### Implementation

+Started out the assignment doing super generic setups for everything, including the Vertexes and the data they store.
+It seemed really smart, but we found out that every algorithm is tightly tied into the datatype and way you store it.
+After wasting way too much time, we decided to basically just have speific graphs/data type for each assignment.

+### DepthFirst

+We had issues with DepthFirst - considering its nature of traversing almost random routes, till it reaches its end goal, or a dead end, where it then backtracks.
+It would crash - because of a stackoverflow error that ocurred, due to the size of the data set provided.
+When using a smaller dataset (40k lines, instead of 65k lines) we got acceptable results, without crashes.

 Tanker:
 DepthFirst er problematisk pga den nødenvigvis ikke finder den korteste path, men finder den første, ud fra hvor lang tid siden elementer er tilføjet.